 Role of medical therapy in reducing the rate of aortic dilatation in children with bicuspid aortic valve

-Aortic dilatation occurs commonly in patients with BAV and begins to manifest during childhood.
+Aortic dilatation occurs commonly in patients with bicuspid aortic valve (BAV) and begins to manifest during childhood.
 Progressive dilatation results in the development of an aortic aneurysm in about 25% of young adults.
-Long-term medical treatment to reduce the rate of aortic dilatation is often prescribed to these patients without having any evidence in favour of such treatment.
+Long-term medical treatment to reduce the rate of aortic dilatation is often prescribed to these patients.
+It is still unclear whether the use of oral medications prevents or slows this dilatation.

-This is a retrospective cohort study on the value of medication in children with bicuspid aortic valve to prevent aortic dilatation.
-The objectives are to determine whether pharmacological treatment with either beta blockers or ACEI/ARB decreases the annual rate of aortic dilatation, and to determine the time to severe dilatation and the proportion participants achieving Z-score stabilization in treated compared to untreated patients.
+This was a retrospective cohort study on the value of medication in children with bicuspid aortic valve to prevent aortic dilatation.
+The objectives were to determine whether pharmacological treatment with either beta blockers or ACEI/ARB decreases the annual rate of aortic dilatation, and to determine the time to severe dilatation and the proportion participants achieving Z-score stabilization in treated compared to untreated patients.
+We leveraged the fact that some clinicians and institutions treat these patients, while others do not.
+This enabled to create treated and untreated groups with children with similar risk profiles.

 Leave a Reply